 Our common stock is not currently listed on any national securities exchange market or quoted on the OTC Markets.
-Our common stock has been approved for listing on The Nasdaq Capital Market under the symbol "HOUR."
+We have applied to list our common stock on the Nasdaq Capital Market under the symbol "HOUR."
+There is no assurance that our listing application will be approved by the Nasdaq Capital Market.
+The approval of our listing on the Nasdaq Capital Market is a condition of closing this offering.